spacetelescope/jwst/docs/jwst/cube_build/main.rst

 table containing the wavelength of each plane is provided and conforms to the 'WAVE_TAB' FITS convention.
 The wavelengths in the table are read in from the :ref:`cubepar_reffile`.
 The ERR image contains the uncertainty on the SCI values, the DQ image contains the data quality flags for each spaxel, and the WMAP image contains the number of detector pixels contributing to a given voxel.
-The data quality flag does not propagate the DQ flags from previous steps but is defined in the cube build step as:
+The data quality flag only propagates the saturation DQ flag from previous steps.
+The data quality flag in IFU cube products can be:

 * good data (value = 0),
-* non_science (value = 512),
+* sataturated (value = 2),
 * do_not_use(value =1), or
-* a combination of non_science and do_not_use (value = 513).
+* a combination of saturated and do_not_use (value=3).

 The SCI and ERR cubes are populated with NaN values for voxels where there is no valid data (e.g., outside the IFU cube footprint or for saturated pixels for which no slope could be measured).